 - Leggings and tights should be washed after every wear to get rid of the baggy knees.

-- Typically suits can be worn several times during normal use before dry cleaning (3-4 times for wool and 4-5 times for synthetics).
+- Suits typically can be worn several times during normal use before dry cleaning (3-4 times for wool and 4-5 times for synthetics).
 Depending on your lifestyle or environment you may need to dry clean more often.
 Smoky bars, smog or smelly environments or if your suit gets stained may mean that you need to clean them more often.

 - Bathing suits should be washed after every wear.

-- Exceptions to the rules: whites and silks are prone to discoloration and should be cleaned after every wear.
+- Whites and silks are prone to discoloration and should be cleaned after every wear.

-- If your clothes get stained, wash, spot clean or dry clean as soon as possible – this will extend the garment’s life which will be greener in the long run since you won’t need to replace the item.
+- Clothes with stains should be washed, spot cleaned or dry cleaned as soon as possible – this will extend the garment’s life which will be greener in the long run since you won’t need to replace the item.